Greek letter society effect on youth identity: Race and culture

-Black Greek Letter Organizations
+Black Greek letter organizations

 While many Greek letter organizations allow for any race or culture to be accepted, there are also specific organizations that affiliate with a specific race or culture.
 These organizations seek to fill the racial gap among black involvement in Greek life in college.
-Black Greek Letter Organizations (BGLO's)are Greek life specifically for those who identify as African American.
-These organizations are not known as prominently as traditional Greek letter organizations, but consist of many similar attributes such as pledging, sisterhood/brotherhood, hazing, and ritual.
+Black Greek Letter Organizations (BGLOs)are Greek life specifically for those who identify as African American.
+These organizations are not known as prominently as traditional Greek letter organizations but consist of many similar attributes such as pledging, sisterhood/brotherhood, hazing, and ritual.
 The National Panhellenic Council recognizes nine BGLO's, referred to as the "Divine Nine", including:Alpha Phi Alpha fraternity, Alpha Kappa Alpha sorority, Kappa Alpha Psi fraternity, Omega Psi Phi fraternity, Delta Sigma Theta sorority, Phi Beta Sigma fraternity, Zeta Phi Beta sorority, Sigma Gamma Rho sorority, and Iota Phi Theta fraternity.

 Black Greek letter organizations hold many of the same expectations and experiences as predominantly white organizations including their recruitment process, involvement in Greek life as a community, and societal norms like hosting parties for other members of the Greek community to partake in.
-BGLO’s face different arrangements and expectations than of the predominantly white Greek letter organizations.
-BGLO’s have less access to economical resources such as Greek houses and alumni endowments that many other organizations base large portions of their identity upon.
+BGLOs face different arrangements and expectations than the predominantly white Greek letter organizations.
+BGLOs have less access to economic resources such as Greek houses and alumni endowments that many other organizations base large portions of their identity.
 These limited resources create a larger divide between white and black Greek letter organization, deepening the institutional unanimity.
-BGLO’s also face much higher reputational constraints than predominantly white organizations.
-There are generally fewer BGLO’s on college campuses than predominantly white organizations, increasing their visibility among students, staff, and media.
-Members much be more conscious of their decisions and actions, lacking the higher anonymity that predominantly white Greek letter societies hold.
+BGLOs also face much higher reputational constraints than predominantly white organizations.
+There are generally fewer BGLOs on college campuses than predominantly white organizations, increasing their visibility among students, staff, and media.
+Members must be more conscious of their decisions and actions, lacking the higher anonymity that predominantly white Greek letter societies hold.

-Along with the BGLO, the National AIPA Panhellenic association, consists of sororities with members who come from Asian Pacific Islander cultures.
+Along with the BGLO, the National AIPA Panhellenic Association, consists of sororities with members who come from Asian Pacific American cultures.

-International Greek Letter Societies
+International Greek letter societies

 Greek letter organizations started in the United States, and have been the most prominently publicized and known within the American culture.
 Many chapters within the United States have expanded internationally, expanding American culture and prompting new, non-American Greek letter organizations to charter in respective countries.